Pecamo/Maquereau/README.md

 ### Programs

-The following programs will display buttons for the following applications :
+The following programs will display buttons for the following applications:

 - Chrome, Chromium
 - PowerPoint